ScotBlair/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the usage of Active Directory to create users and security groups, and assign permissions within a Virtual Machine.<br />

 <h2>Environments and Technologies Used</h2>